kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I was an extreme introvert.

-I'm only interested in video games, martial arts, anime, science fiction, fantasy rock music, and metal.
+I'm only interested in rock and metal music, video games, martial arts, anime, science fiction, fantasy stories.

 During my first day in college, I sat next to the prettiest girl in class and asked her if she practiced kung fu.